chromium/chromium/docs/updater/functional_spec.md

 The device management token is stored in:
 `/opt/{COMPANY_SHORTNAME}/{PRODUCT_FULLNAME}/CloudManagement`

+### Enterprise DM token
+DM server sends back a DM token to the client device after the device enrollment.
+The client persists the DM token for the authorization purpose in the subsequent communication with the DM server.

+DM token is stored at:
+##### Windows
+- The `dmtoken` REG_SZ value at path:
+  `HKLM\Software\WOW6432Node\{COMPANY_SHORTNAME}\Enrollment\`
+- The `dmtoken` REG_SZ value at path:
+  `HKLM64\Software\{COMPANY_SHORTNAME}\{BROWSER_NAME}\Enrollment\`.
+This is
+  for backward compatibility.

+#### macOS
+- File `/Library/Application Support/{COMPANY_SHORTNAME}/CloudManagement`.

+#### Linux
+- File `/opt/{COMPANY_SHORTNAME}/{PRODUCT_FULLNAME}/CloudManagement`.

+DM server can send back a response to delete the DM token or invalidate the DM token during policy fetch.
+If a DM token is deleted, the device could be re-enrolled into cloud management at the next `--wake` run provided there is a valid enrollment token.
+If a DM token is invalidated, a special DM token value `INVALID_DM_TOKEN` is persisted at the DM token location.
+The device won't re-enroll until the invalidated token is deleted externally.

+Note the device must have a valid DM token for the downloaded CBCM policies to be effective.

 ### Enterprise Policies
 Enterprise policies can prevent the installation of applications:
 *   A per-application setting may specify whether an application is installable.